apache/iceberg/docs/docs/daft.md

 ## Enabling Iceberg support in Daft

-To use Iceberg with Daft, simply ensure that the [PyIceberg](https://py.iceberg.apache.org/) library is also installed in your current Python environment.
+To use Iceberg with Daft, ensure that the [PyIceberg](https://py.iceberg.apache.org/) library is also installed in your current Python environment.

 ```
 pip install getdaft pyiceberg